MA171/Information/README.md

 - [Required] PowerPoint slides, coding templates, and other online resources provided by the instructor.

+<h2 align="center"> Where to Ask a Question? :question: </h2>

+There is an `issues` tab right up there :point_up:.
+Cannot find it?
+Click <a href='https://github.com/CISC-CMPE-327/Assignment-Instructions/issues'>HERE</a>.
+To ask a question, follow two steps:
+- Frist, search for related issue using the `Filters` box.
+- If no one asked before, create an issue with a title that summazie your whole question.
+Then fill in the body of your question.
+You can copy screenshot and parse into the text box as well.

 <h2 align="center"> Mini-Exams & Assignments :hammer: </h2>